LGBTQ in Global Context Overview

-The visibility of LGBT individuals and organizations varies by culture.
-Some cultures have an underground LGBT scene where LGBT individuals are tolerated as long as they remain mainly closeted, whereas other cultures may have a more open and organized community of LGBT individuals.
-In addition, some cultures may provide legal protection for LGBT individuals and recognize their partnerships, while other cultures may criminalize same-sex intercourse.
-Finally, there may be major differences within the LGBT community in a specific culture; for example, in parts of southeastern Asia it is considered culturally acceptable for a man to have sex with a feminine transgendered man, while there are no such provisions for women having sex with transgendered women.
+The visibility of LGBTQ individuals and organizations varies by culture.
+Some cultures have an underground LGBTQ scene where LGBTQ individuals are tolerated as long as they remain mainly closeted, whereas other cultures may have a more open and organized community of LGBTQ individuals.
+In addition, some cultures may provide legal protection for LGBTQ individuals and recognize their partnerships, while other cultures may criminalize same-sex intercourse.
+Finally, there may be major differences within the LGBTQ community in a specific culture; for example, in parts of southeastern Asia it is considered culturally acceptable for a man to have sex with a feminine transgendered man, while there are no such provisions for women having sex with transgendered women.

-- The International Lesbian and Gay Association provides information on LGBT legislation worldwide.
+- The International Lesbian and Gay Association provides information on LGBTQ legislation worldwide.

-- The International Gay and Lesbian Human Rights Commission also provides country-specific information on human rights violations against LGBT individuals.
-Also, try searching Google for LGBT expat communities and local LGBT organizations in the region you are interested in.
+- The International Gay and Lesbian Human Rights Commission also provides country-specific information on human rights violations against LGBTQ individuals.
+Also, try searching Google for LGBTQ expat communities and local LGBTQorganizations in the region you are interested in.

-- The Lonely Planet guidebooks and travel forums can also provide country-specific information.
+- The Lonely Planet and Former’s guidebooks and travel forums can also provide country-specific information.

-- The University of Michigan Education Abroad Office and the Center for Global and Intercultural Study (OIP and GIEU) can connect you with other students who have traveled to your region of interest and provide country-specific resources.
+- The University of Michigan education abroad offices can also connect you with other students who have traveled to your region of interest and provide country-specific resources.